Shikaga/PitchBlackAnalysis/index.md

 The motif of "embracing the darkness" is reiterated once again by Riddick extinguishing the candles, but I can't help but think that Riddick would have simply dived out of the window against such overwhelming odds.

-No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it is out of Riddick, the man who can't defeat a group of dehydrated survivors or a bounty hunter with a baton, to do so.
+No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it is out of the question for Riddick, the man who can't defeat a group of dehydrated survivors or a bounty hunter with a baton, to do so.

 Sadly, this is a theme that would continue for the entire film.
 The character previously known as Riddick has left the building.